ssilverm/mfo-static-website/_exhibits/2022-origami-shodo-art-of-japan.md

 exhibit-zone: "Spirit"
 space-number: "SG36"
 description: "Origami paper craft workshop and Shodo brush calligraphy service to experience popular Japanese art"
-description-long: "Learn how to fold Origami;  animals, flowers, and holiday decorations out of paper following step-by-step instructions from experienced Origami artist.
+description-long: "Learn how to fold Origami, animals, flowers, and holiday decorations out of paper following step-by-step instructions from experienced Origami artists.
 All materials are provided.

-Your names and favorite words are translated into Japanese and written in brush calligraphy.
-Option to be printed on a tote bag on site."
+Your names and favorite words are translated into Japanese and written in brush calligraphy. "
 image: /assets/images/exhibit-images/22-164-exhibit-origami-shodo-art-of-japan-9764de46-28dc-4425-b3a1-d17b1e17a22b-large.jpeg
 image-primary:
   small: /assets/images/exhibit-images/22-164-exhibit-origami-shodo-art-of-japan-9764de46-28dc-4425-b3a1-d17b1e17a22b-small.jpeg